Cat & Dog Microchip

 Has your pet already escaped from your house or yard at least once?
 Are you worried they might try?
 Approximately 1 in 3 pets go missing at least once during their lifetime, and many never return.
-Regardless of how your pet gets lost, a microchip greatly increases the odds of them being reunited with you.
+Regardless of how your pet gets lost, a cat or dog microchip greatly increases the odds of them being reunited with you.
 At Columbia Pike Animal Hospital in Annandale, we believe the best way to keep your pet connected to you is to have them microchipped.
 Pet microchipping is a quick, easy, painless procedure, and it lasts a lifetime.

 What is a Microchip?